melezhik/Sparrow6/documentation/development.md

       This task do this or that

+(\*) - currently is not supported, a future request

 # Ignore task failures

-If task fails ( the exit code is not equal to zero ), task runner stops and raises exception.
+If a task fails ( a task exit code is not equal to zero ), the task runner stops and raises an exception.

-To continue others tasks execution use `ignore_error` function inside hook:
+To privent the task runner from stop use  `ignore_error` function inside a task hook:

-    hook.pl
+    hook.pl6

+      #!raku

       ignore_error();

 `ignore_error` function signatures for Sparrow6 supported languages: